hotrodorm/hotrod/hotrod-project/docs/docs-5/guides/hello-world.md

 This guide runs a Spring Boot project with Maven and H2 in-memory database.
 It shows the basic idea of how HotRod works.

 You'll need:

-- Java.
+- Java
-- Maven.
+- Maven
-- A text editor. `Notepad` or `vi` will do, but you can use your favorite IDE if you prefer.
+- A text editor. `Notepad` or `vi` will do, but you can use your favorite IDE if you prefer
 - No database installation necessary.
-We'll use a non-persistent in-memory H2 database in this example.
+We'll use a non-persistent in-memory H2 database in this example

 This guide sets up the Maven project, creates a table in the database, generates the HotRod persistence from it, and then runs a simple application using it.